-TDP’, Tipperary Dance Platform’s international dance festival brings the best of dance from the world to Tipperary, staging shows and events in the towns of Tipperary, Nenagh, Thurles and Clonmel.
+TDP’21, Tipperary Dance Platform’s international dance festival brings the best of dance from the world to Tipperary, Ireland.
+Staging shows, screendance, and numerous other events in several towns.

 The festival's screendance programme presents a selection of dance films from around the world.
-Following an open call, TDP' selects artworks created through the cross-breeding of dance and the syntax of cinema to create original forms.
+Following an open call, TDP'21 selects artworks that create original forms through the collision between dance and cinema.

 Set in the dramatic landscape of the Aherlow mountains at the heart of Ireland, Tipperary Dance Platform is characterised by its careful curation, cutting edge programme, and friendly atmosphere: a vibrant festive gathering and the best of Irish hospitality for audiences, participants and artists.

 TDP'21 is supported by the Irish Arts Council under the Festival Investment awards scheme, by the Excel Arts Centre, Tipperary County Council, The Source Arts Centre, Dance Ireland, South Tipperary Arts Centre, Tipperary Council Libraries service, and Tig Roy.
 Accommodation partners: Ballyglass Country House, Tig Roy, Clonmore House B&B.